yehia67/documentation/iot/0.1/cryptocore/introduction/get-started.md

 5. Upload the CryptoCore program

-  If you want the CryptoCore program to be available after a reboot, flash it into the SPI flash memory
+  If you want the CryptoCore program to be available after a reboot, flash it into the QSPI flash memory

   ```bash
   sudo ./flash_core.sh